Level/abstract-level/README.md

 #### `iterator._seek(target, options)`

 Seek the iterator to a given key or the closest key.
+The `options` object will always have the following properties: `keyEncoding`.
 This method is optional.
-The `options` object will always have the following properties: `keyEncoding`.
+If supported, set `db.supports.seek` to `true` via the manifest passed to the database constructor.

 #### `iterator._close(callback)`